-A two-winged fly of the family Culcidae, with penetrating, sucking mouthparts.
+A mosquito is a two-winged fly of the family Culcidae, with penetrating, sucking mouthparts.

 The females of many species feed on vertebrate blood,

 using their needle-like stylets to puncture a blood capillary, but usually